jeffreykegler/old_kollos/notes/misc/strand.md

 In more detail:

-* We start by parsing the input until we have an initial single-active left strand.
+* We start by parsing the input until we have an initial single-active left strand, or the parse has succeeded, or the parse has failed.
+    If the parse succeeded or failed,
+    we have an inactive strand,
+    we proceed as described in the section titled.
+    "Producing the ASF".

-* We then loop for as long as we can create double-active strands by parsing the remaining input.
+* We then loop for as long as we can create double-active strands, by parsing the remaining input.

+    * We parse the remaining input to create a new strand.

+    * If this new strand is not double-active, we end the loop.

-    * At the top of the loop,
+    * At this point,
         we have a single-active left strand and a double-active strand.

-    * We wind our two strands together, leaving a single-active left strand.
+    * We wind our two strands together, leaving a single-active left strand, and continue the loop.

 * On leaving the loop, we have two single-active strands, one left, one right.
     We wind these two together to produce an inactive strand.
     Call this the "final strand".
+    We proceed as described in the section titled "Producing the ASF".

+## Producing the ASF

+To produce an ASF from an inactive strand, we must determine if the parse succeeded or failed.
-* If there is completed start rule covering the entire input in the final strand, the parse was a success,
+If there is completed start rule covering the entire input in the inactive strand, the parse succeeded.
-    The final strand is our completed parse forest.
 Otherwise, the parse is a failure.

+On success,
+the final strand is our completed parse forest.
-* If the parse is a failure, we can produce a parse forest to help detect the error.
+If the parse is a failure, we can produce a parse forest to help detect the error.
 To represent the rules in progress at the point of failure, we can use broken left nucleotides.

 ## Creating a left-active strand

 To create a left-active strand, we start with